rdenise/rdenise.github.io/_publications/2020-01-01-The-Evolution-of-Protein-Secretion-Systems-by-Co-option-and-Tinkering-of-Cellular-Machineries.md

 venue: 'Trends Microbiol'
 paperurl: 'https://www.ncbi.nlm.nih.gov/pubmed/32298615'
 citation: ' R. Denise,  S. Abby,  E. Rocha, <b>The Evolution of Protein Secretion Systems by Co-option and Tinkering of Cellular Machineries.</b> <i>Trends Microbiol</i>, 2020.'
+open_access: false
 ---
+The article "The Evolution of Protein Secretion Systems by Co-option and Tinkering of Cellular Machineries" explores how the complex protein secretion systems in bacteria have developed.
+Protein secretion is crucial for various interactions, both biotic and abiotic.
+The evolution of these bacterial secretion systems, often described as nanomachines, primarily occurred through the "co-option" of existing cellular machinery originally used for functions like motility, conjugation, injection, or adhesion.
+Some secretion systems have emerged repeatedly throughout evolution, while others are unique.
+Their development typically involved successive cycles of gene accretion, deletion, and horizontal gene transfer.

 [Access paper here](https://www.ncbi.nlm.nih.gov/pubmed/32298615){:target="_blank"}